po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 * What does the error suggest?

-Float is actually a very special data type with a little bit different syntax.
+`float` is actually a very special data type with a little bit different syntax.

 The error we receive in the console is due to the data type mismatch in the operation.
 Reading the message not only points out the mistake, but also offers a solution-to use the `double` data type.